pr0grammr/cppclasshelper-sublime-text-plugin/README.md

 $ git clone https://github.com/sawzcode/cppclasshelper-sublime-text-plugin.git
 ```

 Copy the folder in your sublime text packages path.
-You can find it, when you click `Preferences` -> `Browse Packages`.
+You can find it by clicking `Preferences` -> `Browse Packages`.

 > This package might be available at <a href="https://github.com/wbond/package_control_channel" target="_blank">package control</a> soon!